Neuregulin–ErbB Signaling in Neuronal Development and Psychiatric Disorders

 - Juan Bonifacino, PhD, Section on Intracellular Trafficking, NICHD, Bethesda, MD

 - Steve Carroll, MD, PhD, Medical University of South Carolina, Charleston, SC

 - Jung Hwa (Susan) Cheng, PhD, EM Facility, NINDS, Bethesda, MD

-- Sanford P. Markey, PhD, Laboratory of Neurotoxicology, NIMH, Bethesda, MD
+- Jennie Garcia-Olivares, PhD, Laboratory of Molecular and Cellular Neurobiology, NIMH, Bethesda, MD

-- Alon Shamir, PhD, Mazra Mental Health Center, Akko, Israel
+- Alon Shamir, PhD, Mazor Mental Health Center, Acre, Israel

 - Jung-Hoon Shin, PhD, Section on Neuronal Structure, NIAAA, Rockville, MD

 - Miguel Skirzewski, PhD, University of Western Ontario, London, Canada

 - Hugo Tejeda, PhD, Unit on Neuromodulation and Synaptic Integration, NIMH, Bethesda, MD